o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Save the file.

 You've added the appropriate shaders to the list of shaders for your material type.
-However, you may notice that just adding to the list of shaders doesn't change the tree.
+However, you may notice that only adding to the list of shaders doesn't change the tree.
 You will need to give the engine instructions for which shader to use for different materials.
-This is where `.lua` material functors come in.
+This is where Lua material functors come in.

 1. Open `VegetationBending_ShaderEnable.lua`.